Henry Malter

-Henry Malter (March 23, 1867 at Zabno, Galicia – 1925) was an American rabbi and scholar.
+Henry Malter (March 23, 1867 at Zabno, Galicia – 1925) was an eastern European-born rabbi and scholar who immigrated to the United States.

 Life

-He was educated at the Zabno elementary school, and at the universities of Berlin (1889–93) and Heidelberg (Ph.D.
+Malter was educated at the Zabno elementary school, and at the universities of Berlin (1889–93) and Heidelberg (Ph.D.
 1894).
-He pursued his Jewish studies at the Veitel Heine-Ephraimsche Lehranstalt, Berlin (under Moritz Steinschneider) from 1890 to 1898, and at the Berlin Hochschule from 1894 to 1898, receiving his rabbinical diploma from the latter institution.
-He acted as librarian of the scientific library of the Jewish community at Berlin in 1899.
+He pursued his Jewish studies at the Veitel Heine-Ephraimsche Lehranstalt in Berlin (under Moritz Steinschneider) from 1890 to 1898, and at the Berlin Hochschule from 1894 to 1898, receiving his rabbinical diploma from the latter institution.
+He served as librarian of the scientific library of the Jewish community at Berlin in 1899.

-In 1900 he was appointed professor of medieval philosophy and Arabic at the Hebrew Union College, Cincinnati; from 1902 he was also rabbi of the Sheerith Israel Congregation of Cincinnati.
-From 1909 he taught at Dropsie College, where he was Professor of Rabbinical Literature.
+In 1900 he was appointed professor of medieval philosophy and Arabic at the Hebrew Union College in Cincinnati; from 1902 he was also rabbi of the Sheerith Israel Congregation of Cincinnati.
+From 1909 he taught at Dropsie College, as professor of rabbinical literature.